cmcalder55/automation-and-controls/mirror-mount-pi-controller/README.md

 Fig.7 - Move mode P.I. controller feedback system diagram.
 </p>

-The overall system setup is shown in Fig. 8 below.
+The overall system setup is shown in Fig. 9 below.
 Detailed descriptions of every component in the system can be found **HERE**.
 The steps taken can be summarized as follows:
-**1. Top level TCP communication: The “TCP_connection” VI is used to send position data from Python file “TCP_bare” to the mount controls subVI.
-The subVI outputs laser coupling percentage and the value is sent back to Python.**
+**1. Top level TCP communication:**
+The “TCP_connection” VI is used to send position data from Python file “TCP_bare” to the mount controls subVI.
+The subVI outputs laser coupling percentage and the value is sent back to Python.
   * Read data from Python
   * Send data to subVI
   * Return data from subVI and exit